75 Positive Affirmations for Moms

 For me, in addition to affirmations, the word of God has always served as a calming and encouraging force.
-If you are looking for a Christian-based encouragement for moms I highly recommend the devotionals and booklets from Daily Grace Co.
+If you want Christian-based encouragement for moms, I highly recommend the devotionals and booklets from Daily Grace Co.
 I actually own one of their collections, which I love.

 But, specifically for moms, I urge you to take a look at the following two resources:

 Hymns for a Mother’s Heart is a devotional for moms, and it is filled with hymns and reflections with prayers for mothers and prayers for their children.
 It also provides spaces for notes and reflections.
 It aims at helping us find peace in all phases of motherhood by pointing us to Jesus.

 Gospel-Centered Motherhood is a booklet that covers a wide range of topics related to the beautiful calling of motherhood.
 It covers topics like discipleship in the home, guarding your marriage, mom guilt, discipline, perseverance, emotions, and more.